WholesumNet/sovr/docs/source/computepods.rst

 - *Persisting*

-  A compute pod can be persisted to the FairOS-DFS with the ``--persist`` option of CLI.
+  A compute pod can be saved(persisted) to the FairOS-DFS with the ``--persist`` option of Sovr CLI.
 When persisting, if the ``public`` property of the recipe is set to **True**, the compute pod is also shared to the outside world.
 An example of persisting is shown below:

   .. code-block:: console